Readit News logoReadit News

 Once you've been using the language for awhile, you begin to dislike the elaborate system of rugs other languages have to sweep errors under.
 Errors in Go are right there, in your face, and undeniable that the operation you are doing can be faulty somehow.
 With good error wrapping, you can trace down exactly which of these `if err != nil` blocks generated the error without a stack trace.
 If it bothers you that much, you can always make a snippet / macro for it in your editor.

-alekratz · 7 months ago
+alekratz · a year ago

 I'm not a Go programmer, but I feel like I've sort of "grown up" around them as the language has evolved. for a while I thought that the `if err != nil { ... }` was silly to put everywhere.
 As I've grown and written a lot more code, however, I actually don't see a problem with it.
 I'd even go as far as to say that it's a good thing because you're acknowledging the detail that an error could have occurred here, and you're explicitly choosing to pass the handling of it up the chain. with exceptions, there can be a lot of hidden behavior that you're just sweeping under the rug, or errors happen that you didn't even think could be raised by a function.